mdsauce/jest-test/README.md

 # Jest Selenium Sauce Labs Example

 1. Clone it `git clone git@github.com:alexgriffen/jest-selenium-saucelabs.git`
+2. `npm install` to download the resources
-2. `cd jest-selenium-saucelabs`
+3. `cd jest-selenium-saucelabs`
-3. Save your Sauce Labs username and accessKey as environment variables (SAUCE_USERNAME and SAUCE_ACCESS_KEY), or hardcode them in /test/automate.test.js
+4. Save your Sauce Labs username and accessKey as environment variables (SAUCE_USERNAME and SAUCE_ACCESS_KEY), or hardcode them in /test/automate.test.js
-4. Run selected tests (see scripts section below) and/or modify source
+5. Run selected tests (see scripts section below) and/or modify source

 ## Scripts